KetchupOnMyKetchup/LearnCSharpBase/README.md

 # LearnCSharp
-THIS IS A WORK IN PROGRESS AND NOT COMPLETED YET.
-LAST UPDATE 8/28/21

 This should be paired with the following syllabus I created here and it approximately follows it: http://www.crystaltenn.com/2020/03/learn-c-from-scratch-comprehensive.html

 ### Overview